oracle/terraform-provider-oci/website/docs/d/database_db_versions.html.markdown

 * `db_system_shape` - (Optional) If provided, filters the results to the set of database versions which are supported for the given shape.
 * `is_database_software_image_supported` - (Optional) If true, filters the results to the set of Oracle Database versions that are supported for Oracle Cloud Infrastructure database software images.
 * `is_upgrade_supported` - (Optional) If provided, filters the results to the set of database versions which are supported for Upgrade.
 * `storage_management` - (Optional) The DB system storage management option.
 Used to list database versions available for that storage manager.
-Valid values are:
+Valid values are `ASM` and `LVM`.
-	* ASM - Automatic storage management
+	* ASM specifies Oracle Automatic Storage Management
-	* LVM - Logical volume management
+	* LVM specifies logical volume manager, sometimes called logical disk manager.

 ## Attributes Reference